Search

 how to get an Ink stain out of a leather purse

-Leather is a supple material that often increases in both beauty and flexibility as it ages.
-Leather’s enduring quality and natural beauty make it an ideal material for crafting handbags and purses that can last for decades.
+Leather is a supple material that often increases in beauty and flexibility as it ages.
+Its enduring quality and natural beauty make it ideal for crafting handbags and purses that can last for decades.
 One of the primary benefits of a good leather purse is its longevity.
-Its longevity, however, also gives it plenty of opportunities to pick up unsightly stains, including ink stains.
+However, its longevity also gives it plenty of opportunities to pick up unsightly stains, including ink stains.
 Fortunately, there are several ways to remove stains from leather, though some are more corrosive than others.

 Most purses are made of treated leather.
 Untreated or “naked” leather is much more porous than treated and may require professional cleaning.